Franciscan Friars of the Immaculate

-The Franciscan Friars of the Immaculate (Congregatio Fratrum Franciscanorum Immaculatae; abbreviated FFI or FI) is a religious institute founded in 1970 by Conventual Franciscans Stefano Maria Manelli and Gabriel Maria Pellettieri and canonically erected by Pope John Paul II in 1998.
+The Franciscan Friars of the Immaculate (Congregatio Fratrum Franciscanorum Immaculatae; abbreviated FFI or FI) is a religious institute founded in 1970 by Conventual Franciscans Stefano Maria Pio Manelli and Gabriel Maria Pellettieri and canonically erected by Pope John Paul II in 1998.
 Their rule of life is the Regula Bullata of Saint Francis of Assisi according to the Traccia Mariana.

 The FFI is the male branch of the Franciscans of the Immaculate, while the female branch is the Franciscan Sisters of the Immaculate.
 There is a third branch for lay people, namely the Franciscan Tertiaries of the Immaculate.

 History

 Foundation

 On 2 August 1970, Stefano Maria Manelli and Gabriel Maria Pellettieri, two Conventual Franciscans, started the FFI in Casa Mariana, Mary Most Holy of Good Counsel at Frigento in the province of Avellino, Italy.
 Pellettieri was also one of the first four original Conventual friars sent by the Minister General of the Conventuals to start the mission in the Philippines.

 On 23 June 1990, the Archbishop of Benevento, Carlo Minchiatti, with the express permission of Pope John Paul II, erected as the Franciscan Friars of the Immaculate the approximately thirty Franciscan friars who lived at Casa Mariana as a religious institute of diocesan right.
 On 1 August 1993, the ordinary of Monte Cassino erected the Franciscan Sisters of the Immaculate, a religious institute of women, also living the Regula Bullata according to the Traccia.

 Pope John Paul II elevated the FFI to an institute of pontifical right on 1 January 1998, and the Franciscan Sisters of the Immaculate was likewise elevated on 9 November 1998.

 Following the publication of the apostolic letter Summorum Pontificum by Pope Benedict XVI in 2007, Father Manelli promoted the celebration of the Tridentine Mass in the churches run by the order.
 This caused a protest from a minority of the order, who objected that this was not in line with the founding Constitutions of the order.
 Such minority appealed in protest to the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life in 2010.